csuriano23/dbmate/README.md

 ## Usage

-Dbmate locates your database using the `DATABASE_URL` environment variable by default.
+DBMate-Oracle locates your database using the `DATABASE_URL` environment variable by default.
 If you are writing a [twelve-factor app](http://12factor.net/), you should be storing all connection strings in environment variables.

-To make this easy in development, dbmate looks for a `.env` file in the current directory, and treats any variables listed there as if they were specified in the current environment (existing environment variables take preference, however).
+To make this easy in development, DBMate-Oracle looks for a `.env` file in the current directory, and treats any variables listed there as if they were specified in the current environment (existing environment variables take preference, however).

 If you do not already have a `.env` file, create one and add your database connection URL: